CARAMBA-Clinic/COST-CHARME/README.md

 - Install VirtualBox: https://www.virtualbox.org/wiki/Downloads

 ## Set up the vagrant box
+The box will be distributed through USB sticks.
+It is also available to download from: https://drive.google.com/drive/folders/0B-UIZY1NU7VzaUpCTlJpclpjbUE

 Using PowerShell or Terminal, navigate to the folder containing the box file and run:
 ```bash
 > vagrant up --provision